 The age of a tattoo also causes deformation and fading because the body naturally attacks ink pigment as a foreign object in the body.
 Many who get their first tattoo don’t realize that it will require a bit of maintenance.
 Especially on areas of the body that are in the sun often, tattoos typically need a touch up every five to eight years.
 Without this, they fade to a point when color disappears.

 Occasionally, this maintenance becomes too much for some.
 Touchups can be expensive, especially on larger tattoos.
-The cost and constant upkeep steers some toward laser tattoo removal.
+The cost and constant upkeep steers some toward finding tattoo removal near you.
 Others choose laser tattoo removal after their ink becomes distorted and unrecognizable.

 While laser tattoo removal cannot reverse the health problems that ink can cause, it helps the body’s immune system eliminate toxins by breaking up pigment into smaller pieces.
 Those who find that they’re allergic to the ink that was used in their tattoo are typically forced to remove the tattoo if symptoms persist.
 Overall, most side effects of getting a tattoo can be healed with time or medical attention.